 There are several important things to keep in mind when deciding how to help your child deal with a bully:

-Here are three examples of how parents have successfully handled a situation heading out of control.
+Here are four examples of how parents have successfully handled a situation heading out of control.

 Franklin was 12 when the harassment began.
 His tormentor would sit behind him on the bus and pull his hair or thump him on his head.
 At school, the bully intimidated Franklin into letting him copy work.
 Franklin began to develop stomachaches and headaches.
 His parents talked to the principal about the problem, but were told there was little the school could do.
 The bully's parents refused to admit there was a problem.
 The principal suggested that Franklin transfer to a different school in the district.
 Despite the inconvenience, Franklin's parents agreed, bringing that chapter in their lives to a close.